Pastry school students prepare breads in class at the Institute of Culinary Education

 A Hub of Culinary Creativity

 Students are encouraged to volunteer at a wide range of industry events and charitable functions.
-ICE also hosts frequent guests for lectures and demos on campus.
-These are opportunities to access the broader community of culinary innovators in and beyond the walls of our facility.
+ICE also hosts frequent guests for lectures and demos on both campuses.
+ICE’s Special Events Division also regularly hosts culinary and press events at our New York campus, from high-profile cookbook launches to lectures and demonstrations with acclaimed restaurateurs and chefs.
+These events can provide exceptional opportunities for students to access the broader community of culinary innovators in and beyond the walls of our facility.

 A Diverse, Inclusive Culinary Community

-Your career in food will depend on the people you surround yourself with and the level of commitment you bring to the table.
+Your career in food can have a lot to do with the people you surround yourself with and the level of commitment you bring to the table.
 That’s why, at ICE, we’re incredibly proud of the strength of our community.
-While your time in the classroom only lasts seven-12 months, our instructors, staff and alumni network remain valuable professional resources throughout your career.
+While your time in the classroom only lasts a few months, our instructors, faculty and alumni network can remain a valuable professional resource throughout your career.

-12 Reasons to Pursue Your Future in Food at ICE
+12 Reasons to Pursue Your Culinary Dreams at ICE

 You know it's in you — the ambition to pursue a rewarding career in food.
 Attending culinary school is one of the best ways to begin the journey.
 ICE is ready to help you find your culinary voice.

-Students may wonder how to choose the best culinary school.
-Below are 12 reasons why more than 14,000 students have started their culinary careers with an ICE education.
+Students may wonder how to choose the best culinary school to attend.
+Below are 12 reasons why thousands of students have started their culinary and hospitality careers with an ICE education.

 The Daily Meal and other publications and organizations have praised ICE as the best culinary school in America

-1. A Leader in Culinary and Hospitality Education
+1. A Leader and Respected Institution in Culinary and Hospitality Education

-Over the past 40 years, ICE has educated more than 14,000 alumni, and our diploma programs have an established reputation among chefs, restaurateurs, pastry experts, food publications, hoteliers and culinary professionals around the world.
-Our courses, connections and unique focus on the student experience make ICE an ideal place to start a culinary, pastry or hospitality career.
+Since it's founding, over 40 years ago, ICE has educated more than 18,000 alumni.
+Our diploma and associate degree programs have an established reputation among chefs, restaurateurs, pastry experts, food publications, hoteliers and culinary professionals around the world.
+Our courses, connections and focus on the student experience make ICE an ideal place to start a culinary, pastry or hospitality career.

 2. A Roster of References